 pursue, and to help prepare students for more advanced research and

 - serving as a research assistant for a humanities professor

 working in a science laboratory in some capacity

 helping a social sciences professor collect data

-Fall: 5 p.m. on the first Friday in
+Fall Grants: 5 p.m. on the Friday after Spring Break.

 These awards are for freshmen and sophomore students.
 Awards will be